-Reviews data from market surveys and publicly available information to assess competitiveness and ensure that its compensation actions are appropriate, reasonable and consistent with its philosophy.
+Reviews data from market surveys and publicly available information to assess competitiveness with a goal of ensuring that its compensation actions are appropriate, reasonable and consistent with its philosophy.

-Targets total compensation to within a competitive range of our comparison group, which generally means paying at the median of the market for similarly situated executives.
+Targets total compensation to within a competitive range of the Company s comparison group, which generally means paying at the median of the market for similarly situated executives.